ASL FREQUENTLY ASKED QUESTIONS

 Reading lips is a very challenging in the best of circumstances.
 Only 30% of spoken English can be lip read, leaving 70% to be guessed by context.
 Providing an interpreter provides full equal access to communication.

 The interpreter is a neutral unbiased party who will facilitate communication between you and the Deaf client.
 The interpreter will position themselves next to whoever is speaking so the client is able to see the speaker and the interpreter at the same time.
-Speak to the client directly, not to the interpreter.
-If you have any questions or concerns, let the interpreter know.
+It is always important to speak to the client directly, not to the interpreter.
+We never want to disempower the Deaf client.

 The Americans with Disabilities Act (ADA) of 1990 established laws to protect people with disabilities from discrimination.
 Specifically for Deaf and hard of hearing individuals, the ADA states: